Toy (German band): As T.O.Y.

 In 2001 the band renamed then released their first album, Space Radio, through E-Wave/BMG.
 That year they toured with De/Vision for 28 dates across Europe.
 Their second album under the new name, White Lights, continued the "softer" tone of the previous album.

 The band have produced many remixes for other bands like Apoptygma Berzerk, In Strict Confidence, De/Vision and !Bang Elektronika.
 Volker also used his SonicStage Recording Studios to record and produce works by bands such as And One, L'Âme Immortelle, and Funker Vogt.

 In 2004 Volker made a song for the German radio play The three investigators song contest.
 Also in 2004, the computer game company Konami used a song produced by T.O.Y. on the PS2 & Xbox release Dance Dance Revolution Ultramix 2.
 The track was a remix of the DDR and Beatmania IIDX song "I Feel..." by game music composer, Akira Yamaoka.
 Bands like Neuropa, Echo Image, Alien#Six13 and Midihead also contributed to the soundtrack.

 In 2005 Taranczewski released an album with Stephan Voigt of the band Plastic under the name Yavin 4, an album sounding more like the older Evils Toy releases mixed with modern dance and drum & bass elements.
 He also produced the Cruciform Injection album Aftermath that was released in 2006.

 In May 2009 Taranczewski left the band for good.
 Volker said he would finish the album, entitled Pain is Love, on his own.
 After Taranczewski's departure, Markus Helmert and Christian "Léo" Leonhardt joined Volker, playing keyboards and drums, respectively.

-In September 2014, Helmert quit the band due to health reasons.
+In September 2014, Helmert quit the band for health reasons.
 About the same time, Taranczewski re-joined the band as a keyboardist, while Leonhardt was replaced by Marc A. Nathaniel on drums.
 The new lineup continued to work on finishing the long delayed album, Pain is Love, as well playing live gigs.

 In March 2017 Taranczewski again left the band for personal reasons.
 Helge Wiegand, a songwriter from Cologne and also keyboard player and vocalist of the band Diorama, joined the band in April 2017.
 That Summer the album Pain is Love was finally released.
 Later that year the band headlined the XV Synthetic Snow Festival in Moscow, Russia.

 In 2019, T.O.Y. released a two-track single, "Silent Soldiers", on the Swedish Progress Productions label.
 Videos were filmed for the tracks by director Rytis Titas on location in Lithuania and were inspired by the aesthetics of the series Stranger Things.

+In 2022, T.O.Y. released the single "Turn On!" featuring vocals from Marian Gold of Alphaville.
+The single reached #1 on the German Alternative Charts (DAC).